Counter Strike: Global Offensive

 9.11. – Draws – Match Overtime

-In case of a draw after all 30 rounds have been played, an overtime will be played with mp_maxrounds 6 and mp_startmoney 16000.
+In case of a draw after all 30 rounds have been played, an overtime will be played in a best of 6 rounds mode (mp_maxrounds 6) and with $16,000 start money (mp_startmoney 16000).
 For the start of the overtime teams will stay on the side which they played the previous half on, during half-time sites will be swapped.
 Teams will continue to play overtimes until a winner has been found.

 9.12. – Tactical Pause / Timeout